chiisquare/100-days-of-code/log.md

 ### Day 5: January 31, 2022, Monday (skipped Friday, Saturday, and Sunday afaik... restart challenge?)

 **Today's Progress**: just did ~20 minutes of CSS on Free Code Camp.
-Looked up requirements for being a Senior Engine Engineer/Programmer at MiHoYo.
+Looked up requirements for being a Senior Engine Engineer/Programmer at MiHoYo (since I'm an avid Genshin Impact player).

 **Thoughts:** I think I need to do things one at a time.
 Working on two languages at once is a lot for me right now.